 When God created the world, He rested on the seventh day.
 When God gave the ten commandments to Israel, He commanded Israel to rest on the seventh day as well.
 In Exodus 20:11 the reason given for that is that God rested on the seventh day from His creation work.
 In Deuteronomy 5, we find the second version of the ten commandments.
-The reason that God gives to rest on the Sabbath is to remember that the Lord delivered Israel from Egypt (verse 15).
+The reason that God gives to rest on the Sabbath is to remember that the Lord delivered Israel from Egypt (Deuteronomy 5:15).

 Sabbath law in the New Testament